-Fort Wayne is home to The Genealogy Center, the Nation's largest public genealogy library, housed in the downtown branch of the Allen County Public Library.
+Fort Wayne is home to The Genealogy Center, the nation's second-largest genealogy center, housed in the downtown branch of the Allen County Public Library.
 While the library attracts many budding researchers, other family members along for the trip may not be as interested in the family tree.
-Luckily, there are many other attractions, places to eat, and things to do within walking distance.
-Many of these activities are free or low cost, but be sure to check if any museums offer reciprocity with museum memberships in your hometown.
+But there is good news!
+Fort Wayne is home to several affordable attractions and activities within walking distance of The Genealogy Center.
+Be sure to also check if any museums offer reciprocity with museum memberships in your hometown.

-Museums/Attractions: The closest museum to the library is the Fort Wayne Firefighter's Museum, home to information and exhibitions about Fort Wayne's fire department.
+1. The closest museum to the library is the Fort Wayne Firefighter's Museum, home to information and exhibitions about Fort Wayne's fire department.
 The museum is located in the historic Engine House No. 3, which served as a city fire station until the 1970s.
-Admission is $4 for adults and $3 for students and seniors.
-For more nature, stop by the Botanical Conservatory to be transported to gardens of the world while still staying in downtown Fort Wayne.
-Permanent gardens include the Tropical and Desert Gardens, and the Showcase Garden features four different exhibitions throughout the year.
-Admission is $5 for adults and $3 for children.

 While strolling downtown, you may also enjoy stopping for a selfie at one of our many murals or pieces of public art.

-Arts: Downtown Fort Wayne is home to a great arts scene with performances all year round.
-Before you get to Fort Wayne, you can check out online calendar to see what concerts, shows, and other events are taking place.
-Stop by the Embassy Theatre for famous musicals, concerts, or to hear the Fort Wayne Philharmonic.
-Over on the Arts United Campus, you can catch a show performed by the Fort Wayne Civic Theatre, Fort Wayne Ballet, or Fort Wayne Dance Collective.
+Downtown Fort Wayne is home to a great art scene with performances all year round.
+Before you get to Fort Wayne, check our online calendar to see what concerts, shows, and other events are taking place.
+Stop by the Embassy Theatre for famous musicals, and concerts, or to hear the Fort Wayne Philharmonic.
+Over on the Fort Wayne Arts Campus, you can catch a show performed by the Fort Wayne Civic Theatre, Fort Wayne Ballet, or Fort Wayne Dance Collective.
 More community theater is available at the First Presbyterian Theater.

-Recreation: There are plenty of ways to be active in Fort Wayne.
-Rent a bike or kayak from Fort Wayne Outfitters and Bike Depot; bike rentals are $30 and kayaks are $25 for a half day.
+There are plenty of ways to be active in Fort Wayne.
+Rent a bike or kayak from Fort Wayne Outfitters and Bike Depot.
 Walk or bike on the Rivergreenway or Fort Wayne Trails-you can get trail maps at the Visitors Center.
 Stop by Headwaters Park to stroll or play in the splash pad (don't forget your swimsuit), see the flowers at Freimann Square, or experience Promenade Park at Riverfront Fort Wayne.

-Dining: Bring your appetite to Fort Wayne!
+Bring your appetite to Fort Wayne!
 A local favorite with history is Cindy's Diner, a historic valentine diner that "serves the world... fifteen at a time," or Coney Island.
-On Calhoun Street, stop at the Dash-In or 816 Pint & Slice; Pembroke Bakery and Café is a good break when you're at the Art Museum or Artlink.
-For a larger meal, try Columbia Street West (only open for dinner), Mad Anthony Brewing Company, O'Reilly's Irish Bar and Restaurant, or Shigs in Pit Barbeque.
+On Calhoun Street, stop at the Dash-In or 816 Pint & Slice.
+For a larger meal, try Mad Anthony Brewing Company, Nawa, O'Reilly's Irish Bar and Restaurant, or Shigs in Pit Barbeque.